-Let’s look at the topics included in this blog on ‘What is Kerberos?’:
+Let us take a look at the topics included in this blog:

 What is Kerberos?

-It is a network authentication protocol that uses third-party authorization for validating the profiles of users.
-It also employs symmetric key cryptography for plaintext encryption and ciphertext decryption.
+It is a network authentication protocol that uses third-party authorization for validating user profiles.
+It also employs symmetric key cryptography for plain-text encryption and cipher-text decryption.
 The keys in cryptography consist of a secret key that shares confidential information between two or more objects.

 In short, it helps in maintaining the privacy of an organization.
-Now, since you understood what Kerberos is, you might be thinking why Kerberos.
-There are various authorization protocols, but it is an improved version among all of them.
+Now, since you have understood what Kerberos is, you might be thinking why Kerberos.
+There are various authorization protocols but Kerberos is an improved version among all.
 It really becomes difficult for cybercriminals to break into the Kerberos authentication system.
 There will be flaws in an organization that need to be managed by using Kerberos for defending itself from cybercriminals.
-The tool is used by popular operating systems such as Windows, UNIX, Linux, etc. With the use of authentication system, the Internet has become a more secure place.
+The tool is used by popular operating systems such as Windows, UNIX, Linux, etc. With the use of the Kerberos authentication system, the internet has become a more secure place.

 Parameters of Kerberos

-There are three main parameters used in Kerberos, and they are:
+There are three main parameters that are used in Kerberos.
+They are:

 - Key Distribution Center (KDC)